Professor of Anthropology

 Socio-cultural anthropology, gender, migration and refugees, political conflict, research methods, Africa, Europe, North America

 Dianna Shandy is Professor of Anthropology.
 During her more than two decades at Macalester, Professor Shandy has taught and held a number of leadership positions.
-Currently, she is Acting Associate Dean of the Faculty and Special Assistant to the Provost for Strategic Academic Operations.
+Currently, she is serving as Interim Dean of the Faculty.
 She was a 2019-2020 American Council on Education (ACE) fellow in the President’s Office at Elon University.
 She has served as department chair, associate dean in the Kofi Annan Institute for Global Citizenship, and as Director of African Studies at Macalester.

 Shandy has served as visiting faculty at the University of Cape Town in the Macalester-Pomona-Swarthmore Program in South Africa, as an African Diaspora Expert Fellow at the Offices of the United Nations High Commissioner for Refugees in Geneva, and as an Executive Leadership Fellow at the Center for Integrative Leadership, University of Minnesota.
 Shandy serves as Gender Equity Seat on the Members’ Programmatic Advisory and Advocacy Committee (MPAAC) of the American Anthropological Association, where she was co-lead in writing the 2018 Sexual Harassment and Sexual Assault Policy and co-recipient of the 2018 American Anthropological Association Gender Equity Award.
 She has been past-president, president, and vice president of the International Association for the Study of Forced Migration (IASFM), program co-chair for the African Studies Association Annual Meeting, and has served on the boards of Refuge: Canada’s Journal on Refugees, International Migration, Bildhaan: A Journal of Somali Studies, Africa Network, and the Forced Migration Upward Mobility Project.